kasper/phoenix/docs/docs/api/7-point.md

 # Point

-A simple point object for 2D-coordinates.
+A simple point object for 2D coordinates.

 ## Interface